fishsizeproject/Course-MLforImageProcessing/B-ML-concepts.md

 A deep neural network is a single end-to-end pipeline that, on the left hand side (input layer), takes in the raw pixels of the image and on the right side (output layer) predicts the classification scores or probabilities.
 During the process of the training all parts of the algorithm are tuned and 'trained' simultaneously.

-The input data or input layer is as a column vector containing all of the pixels of our input dataset.
-In the middle we have the hidden vectors, *h*, and on the right our final score vectors with classification scores per category. **Catarina, check, is this correct?**: Generally the algorithm tries to find consistent correlations among pixels in the image, i.e. those that appear in multiple images of a specific class, but are different from images in another class.
+The input data or input layer is a column vector containing all of the pixels of our input dataset.
+In the middle we have the hidden vectors, *h*, and on the right our final score vectors with classification scores per category.
+Generally the algorithm tries to find consistent correlations among pixels in the image, i.e. those that appear in multiple images of a specific class, but are different from images in another class.

 In addition, there are weight matrices in between each of the multiple layers of the neural network.
 These weight matrices inform how much each element of the previous layer influences each element of the next layer.